networkop/tkng/content/_index.md

 {{% /children  %}}

 {{% notice info %}}
-**Why this structure?** -- To explain Kubernetes from a network-centric view in a language understandable to people with traditional network engineering background.
+**Why this structure?** -- To explain Kubernetes from a network-centric view in a language understandable to people with a traditional network engineering background.
 This structure is also based on how [#sig-network](https://github.com/kubernetes/community/tree/master/sig-network) is organised into interest groups.
 {{% /notice %}}